Complexity Framework For Forbidden Subgraphs I: The Framework: Application to NP-Complete Problems

 A set $D\subseteq V$ is {\it dominating} a graph $G=(V,E)$ if every vertex The {\sc (Independent) Dominating Set} problem is to decide if a graph has an (independent) dominating set of size at most~$k$ for some integer~$k$.
 A set $F\subseteq E$ is an {\it edge dominating set} if every edge in $E\setminus F$ shares an end-vertex with an edge of $F$.
-The corresponding decision problem is {\sc Edge Dominating Set}, which is polynomially equivalent to {\sc Minimum Maximal Matching}~\cite{Ha91}.
+The corresponding decision problem is {\sc Edge Dominating Set}.
+Recall that this problem is polynomially equivalent to {\sc Minimum Maximal Matching}~\cite{Ha91}.

+The following theorem shows that both problems are C123, just like {\sc Dominating Set}; hence, we recover the classification of~\cite{AK92} for the latter problem.

 \begin{theorem} {\sc Dominating Set}, {\sc Independent Dominating Set} and {\sc Edge Dominating Set} are C123-problems. \end{theorem}